4.11 Liquefied petroleum gas storage

 vertically: 2m or the height to the top of the pressure relief valve, whichever is greater.

 For vessels up to 1.1 tonnes capacity, the fire wall need be no higher than the top of the pressure relief valve and may form part of the site boundary.
 For vessels up to 1.1 tonnes capacity located closer to a building than the separation distance in column (A) of the above table, the fire wall should form part of the wall of the building in accordance with the diagram below.
 Where part of the building is used for residential accommodation (or as a dwelling), such a fire wall should meet the guidance for an external wall with a fire resistance of medium duration (Section 2, Fire).

 Where a group of tanks are sited together, the number of tanks in a group should not exceed 6 and the total storage capacity of the group should not be more than that given for any group of tanks in the table above.

-Where an LPG storage installation consists of a set of cylinders, the installation should be in accordance with the UKLPG Code of Practice 24: 'Use of LPG cylinders': Part 1 - 'The Use of Propane in Cylinders at Residential Premises' and Part 6 - ‘The Use of Propane in Cylinders at Commercial and Industrial Premises’.
+Where an LPG storage installation consists of a set of cylinders, the installation should be in accordance with the UKLPG Code of Practice 24: 'Use of LPG cylinders': Part 1 - 'The Use of Propane in Cylinders at Residential Premises'.

-Use of cylinders in such an installation commonly takes the form of 2 sets of paired cylinders connected to a manifold, with supply provided from one pair of cylinders at any one time.
+Use of cylinders in a domestic installation commonly takes the form of 2 sets of paired cylinders connected to a manifold, with supply provided from one pair of cylinders at any one time.
 This allows continuous supply to be maintained when changing empty cylinders.

 Any installation should enable cylinders to stand upright, secured by straps or chains against a wall outside the building.

-Cylinders should be readily accessible, reasonably protected from physical damage and located where they do not obstruct exit routes from the building.
+Cylinders should be readily accessible, reasonably protected from physical damage and located where they do not obstruct escape routes from the building.